kubernetes/enhancements/keps/sig-network/20200204-cni-verification-rearchitecture.md

 ### Performance

-For every current test, a new container is spun up, and a polling process occurs where we wait for the pod to complete successfully.
+For every current test, a new pod is spun up, and a polling process occurs where we wait for the pod to complete successfully.
 Because all clusters start pods at different rates, heuristics have to be relied on for timing a test out.
-A large, slow cluster may not be capable of spinning pods up quickly, and thus may timeout one of the 23 tests, leading to a false negative result.
+A large, slow cluster may not be capable of spinning pods up quickly, and thus may timeout one of the 25 tests, leading to a false negative result.

 In some clusters, for example, namespace deletion is known to be slow - and in these cases the network policy tests may take more than an hour to complete.

-- If network policies or pod CIDR's are not correct, it's likely all tests can fail, and thus the network policy suite may take an hour to finish, based on the estimate of 3 minutes, for each failed test, alongside 23 tests (in general, NetworkPolicy tests on a healthy EC2 cluster, with no traffic and broken network policies, take between 150 and 200 seconds complete).
+- If network policies or pod CIDR's are not correct, it's likely all tests can fail, and thus the network policy suite may take an hour to finish, based on the estimate of 3 minutes, for each failed test, alongside 25 tests (in general, NetworkPolicy tests on a healthy EC2 cluster, with no traffic and broken network policies, take between 150 and 200 seconds complete).

 Using `Pod Exec` functionality, we've determined that 81 verifications can happen rapidly, within 30 seconds, when tests run inside of Kubernetes pods, compared with about the same time for a single test with up to 5 verifications, using Pod status indicators.
+In addition to this, after running the 81 verifications concurrently in go routines, the total execution time reduced drastically.

-#### Relationship to Understandability: Logging verbosity is worse for slow tests.
+#### Relationship to Understandability: Logging verbosity is worse for slow tests

 Slow running tests are also hard to understand, because logging and metadata is expanded over a larger period of time, increasing the amount of information needed to be attended to diagnose an issue.
 For example, to test this, we have intentionally misconfigured my CIDR information for a calico CNI,